 - Extensive Sound Library – Logic Pro X is equipped with one of the best sound libraries in the world.
 Starts from Hip-Hop to the world, you will get almost every genre’s sound.
 Logic Pro library has 21 software instruments, 2,767 patches and 5,649 loops 9 MIDI plug-ins.

 - 66 effect plugins – Logic Pro X features 66 state-of-the-art plugins.
 You can add third-party plugins via the AU Apple format as well.

 - Best Quality Support – Logic Pro X comes with extensive support including online support and phone support seven days a week from 8 a.m. to 8 p.m.
 You get time to time software updates as well.

 As I told you above, Logic Pro X has an easy to use intuitive user interface, you get a simple drag-and-drop system.
 It’s structured to fit different windows on the screen.
 So you don’t need to open those windows separate which significantly speeds up your music production.

-With the help of the consistent structure of Logic’s interface you can produce music in short period of time.
+With the help of the consistent structure of Logic’s interface, you can produce music in a short period of time.
 As well as the intuitive user interface feature makes it very easy to become familiar with it.

-The workflow in Logic pro X is quite seamless and fast.
-As it is equipped with the features like drag and drop, intuitive interface, and multiple window in the same screen, you can come up with a fast workflow in your studio.
+The workflow in Logic Pro X is quite seamless and fast.
+As it is equipped with features like drag and drop, intuitive interface, and multiple windows on the same screen, you can come up with a fast workflow in your studio.